Become You

 Become You is the eighth studio album by American folk rock duo the Indigo Girls.
-It was released released on March 12, 2002 by Epic Records.
+It was released on March 12, 2002 by Epic Records.

 Track listing

-These bonus tracks were only available when the album was purchased at Borders Books.
+These bonus tracks were only available when the album was purchased at Borders.
+The original version of Everything In Its Own Time was released on the album Shaming of the Sun and credited to Emily Saliers only.